AlexPandaBear/vortex/README.md

 user@linux:~/path/to/code/python$ export PYTHONPATH=$PWD/../build/install/lib/python
 ```

 Use this command to execute the python scripts.
-Eventually insert "-i" after "python" to use the interactive mode after.
 ```console
 user@linux:~/path/to/code/python$ python <script>
 ```